gyz-ai/PRBEN/README.md

 ## data_gold_target.jsonl

 This file contains the gold document set for the retrieval stage and the gold answers with corresponding keywords for the generation stage.
-Each line in this file follows the format:
+The format of each line of data in this file is：